-How Do You Move Forward While Also Making Sure You Are Bridging the Gap in Uncertainty?
+How Do You Move Forward While Also Making Sure You Are Bridging the Gap?

 Decide if you are going after the job you truly desire or the job you best fit.
 Risk Vs. Reward.
 The answer truly depends on your financial situation, but please stick to your decision because focus is key.
 The executive job search will deliver better results if you come across focused and confident across the executive resume and other marketing materials.

 Make your case strong.
 If you decide to dust off your leadership resume and put yourself out there — whether you are concerned about gaps in employment or skills shouldn’t matter.
 Your job is to position yourself by highlighting your best qualifications strongly.
 Make a case for yourself by working with an executive resume writer to help you draw your strengths and unique value proposition.